Modular operads and the quantum open-closed homotopy algebra: Modular Operads, Feynman Transform and Master Equation

 \begin{definition} Denote $\cCo$ the category of stable corollas: the objects are pairs $(C,G)$ with $C$ a finite set and $G$ a nonnegative integer such that the stability condition is satisfied: A morphism $(C,G)\to (D,G')$ is defined only if $G=G'$ and it is just a bijection $C\xrightarrow{\sim}D$. \end{definition}

 \begin{definition} Modular operad $\oP$ consists of a collection of dg vector spaces and three collections

 of degree $0$ morphisms of dg vector spaces.
-These data are required to satisfy the following axioms: \begin{enumerate} \item $\ooo{a}{b} (x\tp y) = (-1)^{\dg{x}\dg{y}} \ooo{b}{a} (y\tp x)$ 1cm for any $x\in\oP(C_1\sqcup\{a\},G_1), y\in\oP(C_2\sqcup\{b\},G_2)$, \item $\oP(\id_C)=\id_{\oP(C)}, \quad \oP(\rho\sigma)=\oP(\rho) \ \oP(\sigma)$ 1cm for any morphisms $\rho,\sigma$ in $\cCo$, \item $(\oP(\rho|_{C_1}\sqcup\sigma|_{C_2})) \ \ooo{a}{b} = \ooo{\rho(a)}{\sigma(b)} \ (\oP(\rho)\tp\oP(\sigma))$ \item $\oP(\rho|_{C}) \ \xi_{ab} = \xi_{\rho(a)\rho(b)}\oP(\rho)$ \item $\xi_{ab} \ \xi_{cd} = \xi_{cd} \ \xi_{ab}$ \item $\xi_{ab} \ \ooo{c}{d} = \xi_{cd} \ \ooo{a}{b}$ \item $\ooo{a}{b} \ (\xi_{cd}\tp\id) = \xi_{cd} \ \ooo{a}{b}$ \item $\ooo{a}{b} \ (\id\tp\ooo{c}{d}) = \ooo{c}{d} \ (\ooo{a}{b}\tp\id)$ \end{enumerate} whenever the expressions make sense. \end{definition}
+These data are required to satisfy the following axioms: \begin{enumerate} \item $\ooo{a}{b} (x\ot y) = (-1)^{\dg{x}\dg{y}} \ooo{b}{a} (y\ot x)$ 1cm for any $x\in\oP(C_1\sqcup\{a\},G_1), y\in\oP(C_2\sqcup\{b\},G_2)$, \item $\oP(\id_C)=\id_{\oP(C)}, \quad \oP(\rho\sigma)=\oP(\rho) \ \oP(\sigma)$ 1cm for any morphisms $\rho,\sigma$ in $\cCo$, \item $(\oP(\rho|_{C_1}\sqcup\sigma|_{C_2})) \ \ooo{a}{b} = \ooo{\rho(a)}{\sigma(b)} \ (\oP(\rho)\ot\oP(\sigma))$ \item $\oP(\rho|_{C}) \ \xi_{ab} = \xi_{\rho(a)\rho(b)}\oP(\rho)$ \item $\xi_{ab} \ \xi_{cd} = \xi_{cd} \ \xi_{ab}$ \item $\xi_{ab} \ \ooo{c}{d} = \xi_{cd} \ \ooo{a}{b}$ \item $\ooo{a}{b} \ (\xi_{cd}\ot\id) = \xi_{cd} \ \ooo{a}{b}$ \item $\ooo{a}{b} \ (\id\ot\ooo{c}{d}) = \ooo{c}{d} \ (\ooo{a}{b}\ot\id)$ \end{enumerate} whenever the expressions make sense. \end{definition}

-\begin{remark} If we consider only the first two collections satisfying only Axiom $2.$, the resulting structure is called $\Sigma$-module.
-Obviously, by forgetting structure, a modular operad gives rise to its underlying $\Sigma$-module.
+\begin{remark} If we consider only the first two collections satisfying only Axiom $2.$, the resulting structure is called $\cCo$-module (more familiar name would be $\cSg$-module, but we reserve this name for slightly different structure, see Section \ref{SECSigmaVSSet} below), which is simply a functor from $\cCo$ to dg vector spaces.
+Obviously, by forgetting structure, a modular operad gives rise to its underlying $\cCo$-module.

 If we consider only the first three collections satisfying only Axioms $1.,2.,3.,8.$, the resulting structure is called cyclic operad.
 By restricting to $G=0$ and forgetting structure, a modular operad gives rise to its underlying cyclic operad.